-On National Ice Cream Day, which occurred on July 18th, ice cream shops across the country gave away free or discounted scoops.
+On National Ice Cream Day, ice cream shops across the country give away free or discounted scoops.
 Untapped New York celebrated the special day by looking into the (unofficial) oldest ice cream parlor in New York City.
 Eddie’s Sweet Shop, established in 1925, has been serving its iconic ice cream for nearly a century.
 Located in Forest Hills, Queens, at 105-29 Metropolitan Ave at 72nd Road, this parlor is accessible by the E, F, R, and M trains.

 Jahn’s Ice Cream Parlor, established in 1897, may have ceded its title as the oldest ice cream parlor in the city when its original location closed in 2007.
 Its final location remains in the same borough as Eddie’s Sweet Shop at 81-04 37th Ave #1 in Jackson Heights.
 Vito Citrano, one of the current owners of Eddie’s Sweet Shop, does not acknowledge the title, even though no one else has claimed it.